DataDog/datadog-api-client-python/docs/v2/UsersApi.md

 # **list_users**
 > UsersResponse list_users()

-List all users

 Get the list of all users in the organization.
 This list includes all users even if they are deactivated or unverified.

 ### Example